-This competency-based course is designed to develop language skills in the context of career preparation in the automotive service field, including customer service skills.
-It is a multilevel Vocational ESL course and may be taken prior to or concurrently with enrollment in automotive career training courses.
-VESL content includes automotive career pathways, employability skills, occupation-specific terminology and communication skills, SCANS skills and listening, speaking, reading and writing skills.
-Course content is selected to support automotive career training for ESL students and entry-level employment in the automotive service field.
+This competency-based course combines language skill development with language and learning skills for career preparation in the business field.
+It is a multi-level Vocational ESL course and may be taken prior to or concurrently with enrollment in business education classes.
+VESL content includes career pathways, occupationspecific terminology and communication skills, SCANS skills, language structures, and listening, speaking, reading and writing language skill proficiencies.
+Course content is selected to support business career training for ESL students and entry-level employment in customer service and office occupations.